 It is possible to trigger a large number of animations on the same element.
 If they are indefinite (i.e., forwards-filling), this can result in a huge animations list, which could create a memory leak.
 For this reason, modern browsers have implemented the part of the Web Animations spec that automatically removes overriding forward filling animations, unless the developer explicitly specifies to keep them.

 animation.commitStyles()for committing the end styling state of an animation to the element being animated, even after that animation has been removed.

-Animationinterface fires when the animation is removed (i.e., put into an animation.persist()for when you explicitly want an animations to be retained. animation.replaceStateto return the replace state of the animation.
+Animationinterface fires when the animation is removed (i.e., put into an animation.persist()for when you explicitly want an animation to be retained. animation.replaceStateto return the replace state of the animation.
 This will be